 Connector/Python is able to get a MySQL server connection given a high-availability group and a mode specifying whether the connection is read-only or also permits updates (read-write).

-Connector/Python supports sharding and is able to find the
+Connector/Python supports sharding and is able to find the correct MySQL

-on scope (local or global) and mode (read-only or read-write).
+(local or global) and mode (read-only or read-write).

 mechanisms are supported transparently to the user.